aravisv/tanstack-query-basic-app/README.md

    with this, when we change the posts component, the query wont be called again since the data is still fresh, until total of 2 mins
 9. use refetchInterval in query to fetch the query every certain period of time
+10. enabled property in the useQuery gives the ability to enable or disable a query / call at a later point of time when certain conditon is met.
+    ex: subsequent api call / based on some user action
+11. use the queryClient from the context and prefetchQuery on hover of the first post button. so that the data will be cached. when we go to the page first post, the content will load faster, because the data is already in cache.